freenas/freenas-docs/userguide/intro.rst

 **Major New Features and Improvements**

-The replication framework has been redesigned.
-The redesign adds new back-end systems, files, and screen options to :ref:`Replication system <Replication Tasks>` and :ref:`Periodic Snapshot Tasks`.
-It adds the ability to manage :ref:`SSH Connections` and :ref:`SSH Keypairs` used in replication.
+The replication framework has been redesigned, adding new back-end systems, files, and screen options to :ref:`Replication system <Replication Tasks>` and :ref:`Periodic Snapshot Tasks`.
+The redesign adds these features:

-Existing SFTP and replication SSH configurations created in 11.2 or earlier will be automatically converted during upgrade and added as entries to :ref:`SSH Keypairs`.
+* New peers/credentials API for creating and managing credentials.
+The :ref:`SSH Connections` and :ref:`SSH Keypairs` screens have been added and a wizard makes it easy to generate new keypairs.
+Existing SFTP and SSH replication keys created in 11.2 or earlier will be automatically added as entries to :ref:`SSH Keypairs` during upgrade.

-:ref:`Network interface management <Interfaces>` has been redesigned. :ref:`Bridge interface <Bridges>` support has been added and options previously found in :menuselection:`Network --> Link Aggregations` and :menuselection:`Network --> VLANS` have all been combined in :menuselection:`Network --> Interfaces`.

-`Automatic Certificate Management Environment (ACME) <https://ietf-wg-acme.github.io/acme/draft-ietf-acme-acme.html>`__ support has been added as an option for :ref:`Certificate Signing Requests <ACME Certificates>`.
-The route53 (Amazon AWS) authenticator can be configured using the new :ref:`ACME DNS` screen.
+* New transport API adds netcat support.

+* Snapshot creation has been decoupled from replication tasks, allowing replication of manually created snapshots.

+* The ability to use custom names for snapshots.

+* Configurable snapshot retention on the remote side.

+* A new replication wizard makes it easy to configure replication scenarios, including local replication and replication to systems running legacy replication (pre-11.3).

+* Replication is resumable.
+Each task has its own log which can be accessed from the :guilabel:`State` column.

+:ref:`Network interface management <Interfaces>` has been redesigned to streamline management of both physical and virtual interfaces using one screen.
+VLANs and LAGGs are now classified as interface types and support for the :ref:`Bridge interface <Bridges>` type has been added.
+The addressing details for all physical interfaces, including DHCP, are now displayed but are read-only if the interface is a member of a LAGG.
+When applying interface changes, the
+|web-ui| provides a window to cancel the change and revert to the previous
+network configuration.
+A new MTU field makes it easier to set the MTU as it no longer has to be typed in as an Auxiliary Parameter.

+`Automatic Certificate Management Environment (ACME) <https://ietf-wg-acme.github.io/acme/draft-ietf-acme-acme.html>`__ support has been added.
+ACME simplifies the process of issuing and renewing certificates using a set of DNS challenges to verify a user is the owner of the domain.
+While the new API supports the addition of multiple DNS authenticators, support for
+`Amazon Route 53 <https://aws.amazon.com/route53/>`__ has been added as the initial implementation.
+The :ref:`ACME DNS` screen is used for authenticator configuration which adds the :ref:`ACME Certificates` option for Certificate Signing Requests.
+Once configured, %brand% will automatically renew ACME certificates as they expire.

 Periodic alert scripts have been replaced by the :ref:`Alert` framework.
 Periodic alert emails are disabled by default and previous